vmware-archive/nsxraml/md-version/nsxvapi.md

 * **post** *(secured)*: Upload upgrade bundle.
-* **get** *(secured)*: After the upgrade bundle is uploaded, you can query upgrade details such as pre‐upgrade validation warning or error messages along with pre‐upgrade questions.
+* **get** *(secured)*: After the upgrade bundle is uploaded, you can query upgrade details such as pre-upgrade validation warning or error messages along with pre-upgrade questions.

 ### /1.0/appliance-management/upgrade/start/{componentID}
 Start Upgrade